Our research focuses on things that directly impact your life and the animals in your life.

 Robin, Management Officer

-As the Management Officer for the Office of Research, I work with senior management in development and implantation of programs, policies, standards, procedures, and guidelines.
+As the Management Officer for the Office of Applied Science, I work with senior management in development and implantation of programs, policies, standards, procedures, and guidelines.
 These are necessary to keep the high standards of excellence we have for our research and our researchers.

 Kithsiri, Research Chemist

-I am Principal Investigator, research chemist in the Division of Residue Chemistry (DRC) in Office of Research.
+I am Principal Investigator, research chemist in the Division of Residue Chemistry (DRC) in Office of Applied Science.

 Recently, I have developed and validated a high-resolution mass spectrometric method for the quantitation and confirmation of 30-veterinary drug residues in raw milk.
 FDA needs to determine their residue concentrations in raw milk to see whether their concentration exceeds the established tolerances.
 This will enable regulatory decision-making on veterinary drug residues in raw milk to help keep the nation’s milk supply safe for human consumption.